Published on Jul 16, 2019 - 5 min read

 Answer: Hi, Welcome to icliniq.com.
 No, there is no such restriction about restarting Prednisone.
 As long as there is a clinical need and we have exhausted other options then there is no contraindication to restart steroids.
-Surely, NSAIDS (non-steroidal anti-inflammatory drugs) should be tried before proc...
-Read Full
+Surely, NSAIDS (non-steroidal anti-inflammatory drugs) should be tried be...
+Read Full »

 Do you have a question on Side Effect Of Prednisone or Rayos?Ask a Doctor Online